red-stone-network/clockwork/UPDATELOGS.md

 # 2.0.0.0-beta14

 > - ADDED: Revamped Settings app - now all in one app!
+> - ADDED: Revamped home page - it's no longer just text.
+Now it's the place for your home screen.
 > - ADDED: New search system for Finder
 > - ADDED: Enter to select first item in Finder
 > - ADDED: Wallpaper system, with wallpapers made by LukasExists, Quino Al, Bernard Spragg